 By the time we had reached Glasgow Queen Street it was dark.
 It was an ordinary Thursday evening at the end of January when we followed the Paisley Flyer westbound, a cycling route I had recently devised for the Glasgow Cycle Map.
-Christian had booked us a small hotel in Paisley and finally we were off on a mini adventure in the lowlands and on the south west coast, an often overlooked part of Scotland.
+Christian had booked us a small hotel in Paisley and finally we were off on a mini adventure bikepacking in Scotland through the lowlands and on the south west coast, an often overlooked part of Scotland.

 By the time we arrived at the hotel it was already bitterly cold.
 We left the bikes behind and after a quick change of clothes we were out again, exploring the city and looking for a nice meal.
 Both of us were pleasantly surprised.
 The icy pavements of Scotland’s ‘largest town’ were virtually empty and the buildings were beautifully lit up.
 We were both excited about what was to come and discussed clothing choices on the way back to the hotel, as the temperature was supposed to drop even further overnight to -7.
 We were out in the coldest night Scotland had experienced this winter.